tuhin47/Learning-Topis/docs/more/object-oriented-design-definitions.md

 a situation in which the system can never continue because subprocesses need other subprocesses to act before they can continue

 ## decomposition
-breaking an entity into parts that can be implemented separately
+breaking an entity into parts that can be implemented separately.

 ## degree
 when talking about coupling, degree is the number of connections between the two modules of interest.
 This is one dimension of how coupled these modules are.

 ## design
 the process of planning a software solution, taking the requirements and constraints into account.
 Divided into higher-level conceptual design and more specific technical design.

 ## design patterns
 established solutions to common coding problems.
-Characterized by their general form and function rather than by specific code
+Characterized by their general form and function rather than by specific code.

 ## ease
 when talking about coupling, ease is how obvious connections are between modules.
 This is one dimension of how coupled these modules are.

 ## encapsulation
-bundling attributes and behaviours into an object, exposing features of that object to other objects as necessary, and restricting the remaining features
+bundling attributes and behaviours into an object, exposing features of that object to other objects as necessary, and restricting the remaining features.

 ## entity
-the role or behaviour that is being represented by a software object or process
+the role or behaviour that is being represented by a software object or process.

 ## flexibility
 when talking about coupling, flexibility is how easily a module can be swapped for a different module.
 This is one dimension of coupling.

 ## getter
-a method for getting the value of a class variable which is not directly accessible
+a method for getting the value of a class variable which is not directly accessible.

 ## generalization
 factoring out common features of classes or functions that can be reused in other places.
-Allows for more code reuse
+Allows for more code reuse.

 ## global variable
-a variable that is accessible by any subroutine or subcomponent
+a variable that is accessible by any subroutine or subcomponent.

 ## flexibility
-the ability of a design to adapt to changes or be adapted to different purposes
+the ability of a design to adapt to changes or be adapted to different purposes.

 ## implementation
-the process of creating a working program from the design
+the process of creating a working program from the design.

 ## information hiding
-designing classes so that the information that other classes do not need is hidden away from them.
+designing classes so that the information that other classes do not need is hidden away from them. .

 ## inheritance
-attributes or behaviours that subclasses inherit from a superclass or implement through an interface
+attributes or behaviours that subclasses inherit from a superclass or implement through an interface.

 ## instantiate
-to create an object of a class
+to create an object of a class.

 ## interface inheritance
-a method of inheritance wherein if a class implements an interface, it must define all the methods specified in the interface
+a method of inheritance wherein if a class implements an interface, it must define all the methods specified in the interface.

 ## Liskov substitution principle
-a principle stating that a superclass should be able to be replaced by its subclass without changing behaviour significantly
+a principle stating that a superclass should be able to be replaced by its subclass without changing behaviour significantly.

 ## local variable
-a variable accessible only to one class or subroutine
+a variable accessible only to one class or subroutine.

 ## maintenance
-modifying software after delivery to fix, improve, or change features maintainable the ability of code to be changed
+modifying software after delivery to fix, improve, or change features maintainable the ability of code to be changed.

 ## model
-the abstract representation of the key concepts and relationships that make up a software solution
+the abstract representation of the key concepts and relationships that make up a software solution.

 ## model checking
-a systematic check of all of the system's states.
-Consists of several steps: modeling phase, running phase, and analysis phase
+a systematic check of all the system's states.
+Consists of several steps: modeling phase, running phase, and analysis phase.

 ## module
 general term to refer to a programming unit, like a class or a method.

 ## namespace
 an abstract container for a group of related modules, given a unique identifier.

 ## object-oriented modelling
 modelling a software solution using concepts from object-oriented languages such as Java.
 Characterized by representing key concepts with software objects.

 ## override
 a subclass may have a method that is already in the superclass, in which case the subclass' method will be used instead. package a means of organizing related classes into the same namespace.

 ## polymorphism
 the ability to interact with objects of different types in the same way.
-Usually achieved through inheritance or through interfaces in Java
+Usually achieved through inheritance or through interfaces in Java.

 ## programming paradigm
-the style or way in which programming achieves its objectives, which can vary by language and toolset
+the style or way in which programming achieves its objectives, which can vary by language and toolset.

 ## quality attributes
-properties of a software system that indicate its quality
+properties of a software system that indicate its quality.

 ## requirements
 the requirements that the software will be designed to fulfill.
-These could be functional requirements such as providing some result, or business requirements such as being user-friendly, or meeting budgetary restrictions
+These could be functional requirements such as providing some result, or business requirements such as being user-friendly, or meeting budgetary restrictions.

 ## responsibility
-the purpose or function of a component of the software
+the purpose or function of a component of the software.

 ## reusable
-the ability of code to be reused in different contexts
+the ability of code to be reused in different contexts.

-## rule of least astonishment
+## Rule of the least astonishment
-a design principle dictating that a component should behave as one would expect it to behave
+a design principle dictating that a component should behave as one would expect it to behave.

 ## separation of concerns
 a principle dictating that different concerns should be in different modules service-oriented architecture a type of architecture characterized by providing services to external clients.
 The clients do not know how these services are provided.

 ## sequence diagram
-a UML diagram that shows the sequence of actions that form one process
+a UML diagram that shows the sequence of actions that form one process.

 ## setter
 a method for setting the value of a class variable which is not directly accessible.
-Allows for gatekeeping e.g. restricting the values to which the variable can be set
+Allows for gate-keeping e.g. restricting the values to which the variable can be set.

 ## software architecture
-the higher-level structure of a software system; how various components are arranged into a coherent and functional whole
+the higher-level structure of a software system; how various components are arranged into a coherent and functional whole.

 ## state diagram
-a UML diagram that shows the different states of a system
+a UML diagram that shows the different states of a system.

 ## tradeoff
-a decision between alternatives that each provide benefits and downsides
+a decision between alternatives that each provide benefits and downsides.

 ## Unified Modelling Language
-a visual design language encompassing many different diagrams that depict software in different ways
+a visual design language encompassing different diagrams that depict software in different ways.

 ## verification
 confirming that the software solution meets the requirements